FlapShatner/huddle/README.md

 This is my first time using styled components in a project.
 I found it really makes it easier to keep your css organized and reusable.
 I can see that it would be very helpful in a bigger project or with a team.
 I think I could have done a better job organizing and refactoring but I'm still learning how.

-I like that the app itself is concise:
+I like that the app component itself is concise:

 ```jsx
 function App() {